Winter heather care and growing guide: brighten your plot with these pretty plants

 Growing winter heather in pots

 Smaller heathers make some of the best plants for winter pots – the scale is just right to be part of a larger scheme.
-Choose varieties of the compact Erica carnea, rather than the taller E. x darleyensis Pick heathers with foliage and flower colors that appeal; a large garden centre or specialist nursery will have lots of options.
+Choose varieties of the compact Erica carnea, rather than the taller E. x darleyensis.
+Pick heathers with foliage and flower colors that appeal; a large garden center or specialist nursery will have lots of options.

-Some gardeners choose a range of different varieties, but filling a winter planter or window box with plants of Cyclamen and E. carnea of just one variety can also be very effective.
-Site winter heather in pots in full sun, and ensure that the compost does not dry out in summer.
+Some gardeners choose a range of different varieties, but filling a winter planter or window box with plants of cyclamen and E. carnea of just one variety can also be very effective.

 What to plant with winter heather

 There are plenty of planting options if you're looking for the perfect partner for your winter flowering heather.
-Here are some of our favorites to add some extra color and interest to your winter landscaping ideas.
+Here are some of our favorites to add some extra color and interest to your winter landscaping:

 - Team your heathers with other plants for winter color like cyclamen; or interplant with crocuses, muscari and other dwarf bulbs in complementary colors – bulbs will be available in bud or in flower after Christmas.

-- If you're also learning how to grow hellebores, they will be at their best in the height of winter (typically January and February in the UK and some parts of the US), so to pack your beds and borders with purple and pinkish hues try Helleborus hybridus 'Pretty Ellen'.
+- Hellebores are at their best in the height of winter (typically January and February in the UK and some parts of the US).
+To pack your beds and borders with purple and pinkish hues try Helleborus hybridus 'Pretty Ellen'.

 Where to buy winter heather